-Once ground, even amazing coffee begins losing its robust flavor.
-But if you don’t own a burr grinder, Lavazza pre-ground coffee is a good option, especially the more intense blends, which are very strongly flavored in the first place.
+Once ground, even amazing coffee begins losing its robust flavour.
+But if you don’t own a burr grinder, Lavazza pre-ground coffee is a good option, especially the more intense blends, which are very strongly flavoured in the first place.

 Most Lavazza coffee is also offered in coffee pods, both as K-Cups and Nespresso capsules.
 We’d recommend the Nespresso capsules over the K-Cups.
 They’ll produce a heavy body and rich crema that approximates an authentic Lavazza espresso.

 If you don’t have a brewer, Lavazza also offers two instant coffees, called Prontissimo!
 There is a Classic and an Intense option.
 Neither measures up to freshly brewed coffee, but they’re good in a pinch, and the Intense option makes a nice cup when paired with milk.

 Most Lavazza coffee blends are crafted for traditional Italian espresso.
 In particular, anything with Robusta beans in the blend is designed to have a rich crema when extracted under pressure, so it should be brewed with an espresso machine or Moka pot.
 If you don’t have either, an immersion brewing method like a French press is another good choice for a full-bodied dark roast coffee.

 Daria Illy, of the famous Illy coffee brand, explains the Italian affinity for espresso (3).